Here’s a detailed step-by-step guide to setting up an IMAP email account in Thunderbird (2025).

 • Thunderbird has a “Re-test” or “Check settings” button in the manual config dialog.
 Use that to verify Thunderbird can connect to both the IMAP and SMTP servers with the data you entered.

 • If connection fails, Thunderbird will show errors (wrong port, authentication rejected etc.).
 Double check hostname, port, password, username.
-Also check your provider’s documentation.
+Also check the information in the user area of our website.

 7. Finalize & finish